 The foreclosure process formally begins when the homeowner (Defendant) is served with a Summons and Complaint of foreclosure by a process server, sheriff, or in some cases via publication in a newspaper.
-When served, the homeowner has 20 days to file a written response to the Complaint with the Clerk of the Court in the county the property is in, and must also send a copy to the attorney representing the Plaintiff (Lender) in the matter.
-Once served with a Summons, the Defendant should seek a legal representative to ensure that his/her rights are properly protected.
+When served, the homeowner has 20 days to file a written response to the Complaint with the Clerk of the Court in the county the property is located, and must also send a copy to the attorney representing the Plaintiff (Lender) in the matter.
+Once served with a Summons, the Defendant should seek a skilled foreclosure attorney to ensure that his or her rights are properly protected.

-Finally, Florida is a Deficiency Judgment state.
-This means that one year from the sale of the property the Plaintiff may sue anyone who signed the promissory note for the difference owed from the sale.
+In addition, Florida is a Deficiency Judgment state.
+This means that one year from the sale of the property, the Plaintiff may sue anyone who signed the promissory note for the difference owed from the sale.
 If they sue and are successful, they can collect upon this Deficiency Judgment for 20 years by garnishing wages or attaching assets with certain exemptions.

 Know that there are a number of ways to fight foreclosure by working with an experienced foreclosure defense attorney.
 The loss mitigation process can take months or years to complete, which is why it is prudent to hire an attorney to represent one’s interests and to prevent the Plaintiff from moving straight to a conclusion of the foreclosure.